Nacho114/swissdef-template/static/markdown/products/aivia_200/info_en.md

 - Wall mounting points (8.5 mm)
 - Plastic seals

 Swiss Defibrillator Sàrl does not install the AIVIA200 unless specifically requested by the client.
-In such cases, Swiss Defibrillator will arrange for a certified electrician to conduct the installation.
+In such cases, the client will arrange for a certified electrician to conduct the installation.
 The installation of the AIVIA200 must be conducted by a certified electrician.
 Swiss Defibrillator Sàrl does not undertake the service maintenance of the AIVIA200 as it necessitates the expertise of a certified electrician.
 The service and safety of the wall cabinet AIVIA200 are the sole responsibility of the client.